GollumDom/IRRemoteWifi/README.md

-# IR Remote by WiFI
+# IR Remote by WiFi

 It's a esp8266 Remote IR managed by WiFi API and HTML5 Admin.